busolagbadero/DEVOPS-TOOLING-WEBSITE-/devops tooling website.md

 ![pppppp0](https://user-images.githubusercontent.com/94229949/186662336-7d93a16b-b667-4ca1-94b6-cab70bec899a.png)

-Installed git, initialized and forked the tooling website's code to the webserver.
+Installed git, initialized and forked the tooling website's code to one of the webservers.

 ![pp13](https://user-images.githubusercontent.com/94229949/186662750-41f82536-86c5-4081-9223-57d79904d901.png)